sharonw4769/react/final.md

 ![1](/pictures/1.JPG)

 - [x] **Quiz**
 - [x] **Poll**
 - [x] **About Us**

 ### My Struggles
+My biggest struggle is finding a source that can teach me how to add a quiz component for the multiple choice quiz page.
+I found [this JSfiddle link](http://jsfiddle.net/seesyong/dwa1v229/) with an example of the component but I am not sure how to add it into my code.
+So, as of right now, the way to solve this is to do what I know just so I do not mess up any previous code.
+Instead of the 'radio' quiz component, I will be numbering the choices instead.

 ### Next Steps
+- [ ] Figure how to add the radio component for the QUIZ page
+- [ ] Try to incorporate all links into one file
+- [ ] Find a way to present my app without requiring the QR scanner (Expo)

 ### My Advice & Takeaways
 * Take a look at existing applications because you might find some inspiration here and there.
 I was originally inspired by [Tom Clarkson](https://github.com/dierat/learn_hanzi)'s app but I also looked at other apps to see what I can add or change.